Smithfield Foods

-Smithfield Foods, Inc., is a Chinese-owned pork producer and food-processing company based in Smithfield, Virginia.
-(Note: Form 10-K, United States Securities and Exchange Commission (January 3, 2022): "Smithfield Foods, Inc., together with its subsidiaries ... is the largest hog producer and pork processor in the world. ...
-On September 26, 2013 ... the Company merged with Sun Merger Sub, Inc., a Virginia corporation and wholly owned subsidiary of WH Group ...
-As a result of the Merger, the Company [Smithfield] survived as a wholly owned subsidiary of WH Group.")
+Smithfield Foods, Inc., is an American pork producer and food-processing company based in Smithfield, Virginia, and majority owned by Hong Kong based WH Group.
 Founded in 1936 as the Smithfield Packing Company by Joseph W. Luter and his son, the company is the largest pig and pork producer in the world.
 In addition to owning over 500 farms in the US, Smithfield contracts with another 2,000 independent farms around the country to raise Smithfield's pigs.
 Outside the US, the company has facilities in Mexico, Poland, Romania, Germany, Slovakia and the United Kingdom.
 Globally the company employed 50,200 in 2016 and reported an annual revenue of $14 billion.
 Its 973,000-square-foot meat-processing plant in Tar Heel, North Carolina, was said in 2000 to be the world's largest, slaughtering 32,000 pigs a day.

 Then known as Shuanghui Group, WH Group purchased Smithfield Foods in 2013 for $4.72 billion.
 It was the largest Chinese acquisition of an American company to date.
 The acquisition of Smithfield's 146,000 acres of land made WH Group, headquartered in Luohe, Henan province, one of the largest overseas owners of American farmland.
 (Note: AgoPro (July 15, 2017): "In an overlooked part of the deal, Shuanghui also acquired more than 146,000 acres of farmland across the United States, worth more than $500 million, according to U.S. Department of Agriculture data.
 The deal made Shuanghui, now the WH Group Limited, into one of the biggest foreign owners of U.S. agricultural land, according to an analysis of that same data" [paragraph break removed].)